iOS Simulator MCP server

 Stats

-This MCP server for iOS simulator provides a bridge between iOS simulators and the Model Context Protocol, enabling programmatic control of iOS simulators through standardized communication.
-It uses stdio as its transport mechanism, making it ideal for integration with Claude Desktop and other MCP-compatible clients.
+The MCP Server for iOS Simulator provides a bridge between iOS simulators and the Model Context Protocol, allowing you to programmatically control iOS simulators through a standardized interface.
+This server uses stdio as its transport mechanism, making it perfect for integration with Claude Desktop and other MCP-compatible clients.

 Prerequisites